alberto-pelosi/learning-scala/README.md

   ```scala
   fa.map(a => a) == fa
   ```
-  * **Composition**: mapping with two functions f and g is the same as mapping with f and then mappung with g:
+  * **Composition**: mapping with two functions f and g is the same as mapping with f and then mapping with g:

   ```scala
   fa.map(g(f(_))) == fa.map(f).map(g)